stefco/geco_stat/docs/introduction.rst

 future implementations may integrate remote access tools.

-**If you are just interested in viewing existing diagnostic report data**, you can use Python, though iPython is recommended for interactive use.
-[You can install iPython from the project website.](http://ipython.org) If you are running this module on a LIGO production environment, no additional dependencies should be necessary.
+**If you are just interested in viewing existing diagnostic report data**, you can use Python, though iPython is recommended for interactive use. `You can install iPython from the project website`_.
+If you are running this module on a LIGO production environment, no additional dependencies should be necessary.

+.. _You can install iPython from the project website: http://ipython.org